alexissantina/react_battle/README.md

 For reference, these are the npm package dependencies that will be installed when you run `npm install`:
 `npm init`
-`npm install --save react react-dom`
-`npm install --save-dev
+`npm install --save react react-dom`  // Required to build the app `npm install --save-dev babel-core babel-loader
-  babel-core
-  babel-loader